-South Africa is an amazing destination for family vacations, and with a little bit of careful planning, it's easy to take your children on a trip they'll remember for the rest of their lives.
-There are plenty of options, from rustic holidays at the beach, to once-in-a-lifetime experiences including elephant-back safaris or hot air balloon rides over the savannah.
-In this article, we take a look at ten South African destinations guaranteed to transform your family vacation into the ultimate African adventure.
+South Africa is an amazing destination for family vacations, and, with a little bit of careful planning, it's easy to take your children on a trip they'll remember for the rest of their lives.
+There are plenty of options, from rustic holidays at the beach to once-in-a-lifetime experiences including elephant-back safaris or hot air balloon rides over the savannah.
+These South African destinations are guaranteed to transform your family vacation into the ultimate African adventure.

 01 of 10

 Remote Tswalu Kalahari Reserve lies on the green fringe of the Kalahari Desert in South Africa's Northern Cape province.
 Owned by the Oppenheimer family, it is South Africa’s largest private game reserve.
 Tswalu is both decadently luxurious and conveniently malaria-free, and children are made particularly welcome.
-Through the lodge's Tswalu Junior Ranger program, kids are able to take part in specially-tailored bush walks, or learn as local guides teach them how to recognize animal spoor and craft their own bow and arrow.
-Dedicated family suites and a special children's menu complete the experience, while rare wildlife sightings include black-maned lion and desert black rhino.
+Through the lodge's Tswalu Junior Ranger program, kids are able to take part in specially tailored bush walks or learn as local guides teach them how to recognize animal spoor and craft their own bows and arrows.
+Dedicated family suites and a special children's menu complete the experience, while rare wildlife sightings include black-maned lions and desert black rhinos.

 02 of 10

-Glittering resort and entertainment destination Sun City may be better known for adult pursuits such as gambling and golf – but it can also be a great stop on a family holiday.
-Supervised crèche Camp Kwena offers younger children the chance to socialize while parents enjoy some deserved time off, while older kids will enjoy alcohol-free Under 18s nightclub Kowabonga Club.
-There is a petting zoo, a children’s games arcade and a water park on-site, while nearby Pilanesberg National Park is a great option for authentic wildlife viewing.
-Adventurous families can opt to go up in a hot air balloon or take an elephant-back safari into the bush.
+Glittering resort and entertainment destination Sun City may be better known for adult pursuits such as gambling and golf, but it can also be a great stop on a family holiday.
+Supervised crèche Camp Kwena offers younger children the chance to socialize while parents enjoy some deserved time off; older kids will enjoy alcohol-free, under-eighteen nightclub Kowabonga Club.
+There is a petting zoo, a children’s games arcade, and a water park on-site, and nearby Pilanesberg National Park is a great option for authentic wildlife viewing.
+Adventurous families can opt to ride a hot air balloon or take an elephant-back safari into the bush.

 03 of 10

-Only three hours' drive north of Johannesburg lies Ant's Nest and Ant's Hill, two luxury bush homes run by the Baber family.
-Together, they are The Ant Collection, and they offer families the opportunity to experience the best of Limpopo province's malaria-free Waterberg area.
+Only a three-hours' drive north of Johannesburg lie Ant's Nest and Ant's Hill, two luxury bush homes run by the Baber family.
+Together they are The Ant Collection, and they offer families the opportunity to experience the best of Limpopo province's malaria-free Waterberg area.
 Both camps have heated swimming pools and specialize in horse-riding safaris with lessons for beginners if necessary.
-Child-friendly touches include imaginative play areas, pony rides, ranger-led spoor and bug walks and family game-drives in open 4x4 jeeps.
+Child-friendly touches include imaginative play areas, pony rides, ranger-led spoor and bug walks, and family game-drives in open 4x4 jeeps.
 On these safaris, visitors have the chance to spot the Big Five, including endangered rhino.

 04 of 10